cleitonsouza01/trade/docs/api/trade.operation_container.md

 daytrade.

-The resulting common operations and daytrades contains the OperationContiner comissions prorated by their volumes, and also any taxes the OperationContainer TaxManager finds for them.
+The resulting common operations and daytrades contains the OperationContiner commissions prorated by their volumes, and also any rates the OperationContainer TaxManager finds for them.

 This is achieved by calling this method: